 FrictionLabs’ Loose Gym Chalk is one of the most expensive climbing chalks on the market, but users claim that the price tag is justified.
 A Denver-based company dedicated exclusively to manufacturing climbing chalk, FrictionLabs refines its product so that it’s free from artificial drying agents.
 This means that your hands won’t get overly dry and crack; while the non-toxic, pigment-free pure magnesium carbonate is safe for adults and kids alike.
 It also offers unparalleled moisture absorption, thereby maximizing the efficiency of each application.

-Amazon reviewers love the fact that the chalk lasts longer on your hands, allowing you to focus on the climb rather than constantly stopping to re-apply.
-There’s also less transfer onto the rock, making it popular to use at indoor climbing gyms.
-The chalk comes in a convenient resealable bag, which you can keep in your climbing backpack without fear of spilling.
+There’s less transfer of chalk onto the rock, making it popular to use at indoor climbing gyms.
+The chalk also comes in a convenient resealable bag, which you can keep in your climbing backpack without fear of spilling.
 Use it directly from the packet, or pour it into your chalk bag or refillable chalk ball.
 There are three textures to choose from: Unicorn Dust (ultra fine), Gorilla Grip (medium chunky) or Bam Bam (super chunky).

 Best Runner-Up: Black Diamond White Gold Loose Chalk

 The Black Diamond’s White Gold Loose Chalk is a worthy option and is specially blended for climbing to ensure maximum grip whether you’re training on an indoor wall or tackling a multi-pitch route up a cliff face in high humidity.
 With that being said, gymnasts and weightlifters also report using this chalk successfully, with athletes from all disciplines praising its excellent friction, moisture absorption, and staying power.